Chaozhuang22/chaozhuang22.github.io/_posts/2023-10-02-to-detailed.md

 ---
-title: "Topology Optimization of MEMS Sensor: A COMSOL Tutorial"
+title: "COMSOL Tutorial: Topology Optimization of MEMS Sensor"
 date: 2023-10-02T08:30:00+09:00
 category: FEA
 tag: Projects
 header:
   teaser: /assets/images/to/teaser.jpg
 ---

-> Keywords: Topology optimization, Generative design, FEA, MEMS sensors

 ## Introduction
 In the dynamic realm of nanotechnology, microelectromechanical systems (MEMS) nanomechanical sensors have become essential tools for detecting chemicals and biomolecules with unparalleled sensitivity and specificity.
 Piezoresistive readout-based nanomechanical sensors, in particular, are notable for their ability to function in opaque liquid environments and eliminate the need for laser alignment, thereby facilitating in situ detection of various biomolecules.
 However, they face challenges such as low signal-to-noise ratios and sensitivity limitations, necessitating innovative solutions and optimizations.